 What to expect

 The Thyme Second Stage Program involves commitments from you as a participant as well as commitments by staff to offer support in a range of ways to you and your family.

 The intention of Thyme Second Stage Program is to support women as they transition into a new stage of independence.
 Our goal at Thyme is to provide a space that is safe, non-judgmental & caring for women and children to begin or continue their process of healing, and working towards independence.

 As a Thyme participant, you will:

-- Benefit from on-going emotional and practical support, information, education, referrals and advocacy from your Family Support Worker.
+- Benefit from on-going emotional and practical support, information, education, referrals, and

 How you can take part